irfanirshad/blog/content/posts/portfolio.md

 ## Automation I: Modern Day Wizard.
 Speeding up your life with Pythonic Powers.

-scraping MB, 99 acres and sorting data into xlsx files took almost 70% of our time.
+Scraping MB, 99 acres and sorting data into xlsx files took almost 70% of our time.
 Increased the company's lead generation by 80%.
+Here's how I did it.

 ## Automation II: Making my life easier by making my team's life easier